-For each adjustment operation, select adjusting shims and measure individually using a micrometer, then add up the recorded values.
-Do not rely on measuring the entire shimming set, which may be incorrect, or the rated value indicated on each shim.
+For each adjustment operation, select adjusting shims and measure the adjusting shims individually using a micrometer, then add up the recorded values.
+Do not rely on measuring the entire shimming set, which may be incorrect, or the rated value shown on each shim.